daybreaktexas/daybreaktexas.github.io/docs/README.txt

-Big Picture by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This is Big Picture, a simple, single page responsive site template by HTML5 UP.

 So I've been on a single page kick as of late, partly because I'm lazy, but